Forced circumcision: Australia

 Traditional circumcision is still practised in some tribal areas of Australia.
 Linguist and anthropologist Peter Sutton, commenting on forced circumcision and the absence of law enforcement in remote settlements, claims that Australian law has been applied in a patchy way: "Involuntary circumcision has long been widely accepted as being de facto outside the scope of Australian law."
-Late in 1996, 34-year-old Irwin Brookdale was drinking with a group of Australian Aborigines on the banks of a river in far north Queensland.
+Late in 1996, 34-year-old Irwin Brookdale was drinking with a group of Australian Aboriginals on the banks of a river in far north Queensland.
 After he passed out, a woman in the group felt down his pants, found that he was not circumcised and called on her companions to "make a man out of him".
 They attempted to circumcise him with a broken beer bottle.
 Brookdale ended up in hospital, one of his assailants was convicted of unlawful wounding and Brookdale was awarded A$10,000 compensation for nervous shock.

-United States

-Routine Infant Circumcision is commonly performed in the United States as well as Canada.
-An estimated 58.3% of male newborns and 80.5% of males aged 14–59 years in the United States are circumcised.
-An anti-circumcision movement known as intactivism has been ongoing due to the human rights abuse of circumcising healthy boys for disputable health benefits.

 Other geographical areas

 Breakup of Yugoslavia

 According to Milica Z. Bookman, the breakup of Yugoslavia "was extremely violent, producing some two million refugees, over 100,000 killed, and evidence of gang rape, impaling, dismemberment and forced circumcision."

-The US Department of State reported that irregular Muslim and Mujahedin troops "had routinely performed crude, disfiguring, nonmedical circumcisions on Bosnian Serb soldiers."
-One 18-year-old Bosnian Serb soldier "was so brutally circumcised that eventually the entire organ required amputation."
+The US Department of State reported that an American surgeon in Bosnia for two weeks alleged that irregular Muslim and Mujahedin troops "had routinely performed crude, disfiguring, nonmedical circumcisions on Bosnian Serb soldiers."
+One 18-year-old Bosnian Serb soldier was reportedly "so brutally circumcised that eventually the entire organ required amputation."